tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 guide written by mattvsjapan.
 There's also a
 [video](https://redirect.invidious.io/watch?v=wwp1lJZPBXg)
-guide by OhTalkWho.
+guide by `OhTalkWho`.

 ### Is listening to text-to-speech bad?

 The robot voice doesn't sound like real Japanese.
-Particulary, it makes a lot of pitch accent mistakes.
+Particularly, it makes a lot of pitch accent mistakes.
 Even if you don't count pitch accent, the computer-generated audio is still very bad.
 You never want to be feeding your brain toxic input.